Benefits Not Realized from Aviation SMS Implementations

 Focus on safety, and you will only get safety.

-Accountable executives must give permission to change the focused organizational safety culture to one that seeks to improve safety by constantly improving service quality.
+Accountable executives must permit to change the focused organizational safety culture to one that seeks to improve safety by constantly improving the service quality.

 What words will motivate employees to focus on quality to enrich the business?
 Carefully considered words, to be sure.

 I did not intend to provide a template for a safety and quality policy.
 There are many already online.
 I would look for inspiration at one of the Fortune 500 companies.

 Finally, if I were to focus on generating profits from my SMS implementation, I would:

 - Recognize that SMS workflows are equally applicable for other initiatives besides safety;

 - Earn top management support to seek financial opportunities from the SMS;

 - Embrace science and technology to increase chances for sustainable success; and